"Sustaining NYC’s Entrepreneurial Boom: Helping the City’s Newest Businesses Succeed and Grow"

 - Council Member Kevin Riley, New York City Council

-- Gregg Bishop, Executive Director of the Social Justice Fund, an initiative funded by The Joe and Clara Tsai Foundation; Former SBS Commissioner
+- Gregg Bishop, Executive Director, Social Justice Fund, Joe and Clara Tsai Foundation; Former SBS Commissioner

 - Blondel Pinnock, CEO & President, Bedford Stuyvesant Restoration Corporation